-Residual boron content in calcareous soil was significantly influenced by boron sources (S), application levels (L), and their interaction (SxL) at flowering, peg formation, and harvest stages (Tables 2, 4, 6).
+Residual boron content in calcareous soil was significantly influenced by boron sources (S), application levels (L), and their interaction (SxL) at flowering, pod formation, and harvest stages (Tables 2, 4, 6).
 Across all growth stages, borax (S1) recorded higher residual boron compared to boric acid (S2).
 At the flowering stage, mean residual boron under borax was 7.30 mg kg-1, whereas boric acid recorded 6.61 mg kg-1.
-A similar trend was observed at peg formation, where borax registered a mean value of 9.60 mg kg-1 compared to 8.88 mg kg-1 under boric acid.
+A similar trend was observed at pod formation, where borax registered a mean value of 9.60 mg kg-1 compared to 8.88 mg kg-1 under boric acid.
 At harvest, residual boron further increased, with borax maintaining maximum values of 12.79 mg kg-1 compared to boric acid at 11.61 mg kg-1.
 Application levels showed a significant increasing trend in residual boron across all crop growth stages.
-Mean residual boron increased from 6.11 to 7.80 mg kg-1 at flowering, from 6.15 to 10.95 mg kg-1 at peg formation, and from 6.21 to 15.50 mg kg-1 at harvest with increasing boron levels.
+Mean residual boron increased from 6.11 to 7.80 mg kg-1 at flowering, from 6.15 to 10.95 mg kg-1 at pod formation, and from 6.21 to 15.50 mg kg-1 at harvest with increasing boron levels.
 The interaction effect between source and level was also significant at all stages.
 At the flowering stages, S1L3 recorded the highest residual boron of 8.34 mg kg⁻¹, followed by S1L2 with 8.05 mg kg⁻¹, S2L3 with 7.25 mg kg⁻¹, and S2L2 with 7.01 mg kg⁻¹, while S1L0 and S2L0 recorded the lowest values.
-At the peg formation stage, S1L3 registered the maximum residual boron of 11.28 mg kg⁻¹, closely followed by S1L2 with 11.29 mg kg⁻¹, S2L3 with 10.61 mg kg⁻¹, and S2L2 with 9.98 mg kg⁻¹, whereas control treatments recorded minimum values.
+At the pod formation stage, S1L3 registered the maximum residual boron of 11.28 mg kg⁻¹, closely followed by S1L2 with 11.29 mg kg⁻¹, S2L3 with 10.61 mg kg⁻¹, and S2L2 with 9.98 mg kg⁻¹, whereas control treatments recorded minimum values.
 At harvest, S1L3 recorded the highest residual boron of 16.21 mg kg⁻¹, followed by S1L2 with 15.67 mg kg⁻¹, S2L3 with 14.79 mg kg⁻¹, and S2L2 with 13.94 mg kg⁻¹, with the lowest values observed under control (S1L0 and S2L0).
 The predominance and significant increase of the residual boron fraction with higher boron application, especially under borax treatments, reflect the long-term stabilization and incorporation of applied boron into non-labile soil phases that are not readily extractable.
 Residual boron is typically associated with the crystal lattice of primary and secondary soil minerals, including silicates and carbonates, and represents the largest portion of the total soil boron, often exceeding 80% of the total fraction in calcareous soils (Kasture et al., 2020).
 This fraction is formed through progressive transformation of more reactive boron pools (readily soluble, specially adsorbed, oxide-bound and organically bound) into structurally fixed forms within mineral matrices over time, a process driven by repeated sorption, precipitation, and incorporation reactions as boron equilibrates with solid phases.
 Such transformation is influenced by soil properties like high calcium carbonate content, alkaline pH and the presence of clay and oxide surface, which promotes alkaline pH and the presence of clay and oxide surfaces, which promote boron fixation through complex and occlusion within mineral structures (Kumari et al., 2017).
 Sequential extraction studies have shown that residual boron content far exceeds other fractions and remains relatively stable under normal field conditions, indicating that most applied boron, after initial equilibration, is partitioned into this recalcitrant pool.
-These processes explain the observed progressive rise in residual boron from flowering to harvest as continuous boron application and soil contact time facilitate redistribution from labile to stable fractions, resulting in cumulative retention in soil (Chen et al., 2024; Padbhushan et al., 2017).
+These processes explain the observed progressive rise in residual boron from flowering to harvest as continuous boron application and soil contact time facilitate redistribution from labile to stable fractions, resulting in cumulative retention in soil (Chen et al., 2024a or b; Padbhushan et al., 2017).